andydevs/blog/_drafts/experiments-with-css-grid.md

 The `1fr` translates to "1 fraction". `repeat(5, 1fr)` will repeat that five times.
 This tells CSS to divide the vertical free space into five equally spaced rows.
-Likewise `repeat(8, 1fr)` will divide the horizontal free space into eight evenly spaced columns.
-The result is a 5x8 grid of evenly sized cells that we can play around in.
+Likewise `repeat(8, 1fr)` will divide the horizontal free space into eight equally spaced columns.
+The result is a 5x8 grid of equally sized cells that we can play around in.

 Now the real magic happens.
 Using `grid-template-areas`, we can assign cells on this grid into named areas.